Marceillo/kayak-blog-pp4/README.md

 #### My Blog view

-* Here is you can see the CRUD buttons and the post you created.
+* Here you can see the CRUD buttons and the post you created.
-* YOUR draft Posts will be here and the Published posts.
+* Your draft Posts will be here and the Published posts.
-* As a user you will be able to read,edit, and delete Posts.
+* As a user you will be able to Read,edit(UPdate), and Delete Posts.
+* should you wish to create you will need to go to the create blog link.

 <br>